New Health Insurance Exemptions May Help You Opt Out of Exchange Coverage

 Short Term Medical Plans More Affordable Than Marketplace Exchange Plans

 Coverage costs for short term health insurance plans are typically significantly lower than costs for marketplace exchange plans.
-In fact, young, healthy adults might find their short term medical plan premiums run as low as $50 per month, based on their age, state of residence and the plan features they choose – which is a small price to pay for financial protection against costly medical emergencies.
+In fact, young, healthy adults might find their short term medical plan premiums run 50% less per month, based on their age, state of residence and the plan features they choose – which is a small price to pay for financial protection against costly medical emergencies.

 This is especially good news for healthy individuals searching for affordable health care coverage.
 Premiums for marketplace exchange coverage have continued to spike each year since the ACA was passed.
 Figures show that from 2013-2017, premium increases averaged about 60 percent, and from 2017 to 2018 alone, the national average increase for the lowest-priced marketplace silver plans was 32 percent.